Use AWS Secrets Manager in connections

 Click the secret you plan to use in Workato.

-# Step 2: Configure a Workato connection
+# Configure a Workato connection

 Create a new connection or open the configuration page for an existing connection in your Workato account.